Hancock Resigns as Health Sec After Being Caught in Embrace with Aide

 Matt Hancock has resigned as health minister following images leaked in the press showing the married Conservative MP kissing and embracing a female aide, which he admitted was in breach of lockdown guidance.

-In a video posted from his Twitter account, Mr Hancock said: “I’ve been to see the prime minister to resign as Secretary of State for Health and Social Care.
+In a video posted from his Twitter account on Sunday evening, Mr Hancock said: “I’ve been to see the prime minister to resign as Secretary of State for Health and Social Care.

 “I understand the enormous sacrifices that everybody in this country has made — that you have made — and those of us who make these rules have got to stick by them.
 And that’s why I’ve got to resign.”